Baystation12/Baystation12-Lore/Species/Unathi/Biology.md

 between one and three.
 They have a six month gestation period, after which they are laid in a humid, warm area.
 After two to three weeks, the fetus is fully developed and hatches from the egg, ready to start the cycle anew.

+## Behaviour

+Irritation or heightened emotion is expressed by thumping the tail against the ground.
+Verbal exclamations are also common, as are short barks, rattling of the throat, or 'chuffing' (forceful exhalations of air from low in the throat).
+Anxious or worried Unathi might sway (similar to snakes), rattle the heavy scaling on their neck, hiss, or sample air more often than necessary.
+When cold, a Unathi will usually bristle their scales in a manner analogous to human goosebumps.
+Overheated Unathi become sluggish and drowsy.

+It is a social faux-pass to use a Unathi's first name, to touch their tail, or to touch them at all before introductions are undertaken.
+When speaking to superiors, it is considered formal and respectful to refer to them by the extended name of their command.
+A clan leader would be referred to by the name of their clan, a squad leader by the name of their squad.

+Intimate gestures between Unathi include twining necks, twining tails, and touching foreheads/muzzles.
+Hugging is usually considered something done by children, avoided by adults.
+In moments of privacy, when speaking to a very intimate other, a Unathi might refer to them by their own name.

+Baring the throat is the single most meaningful expression of trust in a lover or superior, often used as shows of extreme trust, compassion or admittance of shame, and within honourable contexts, clawing or biting the exposed throat is perfectly allowed.

+Female Unathi are treated as valuable property by males.

 ## Disease

 *Black egg* Syndrome is a genetic defect found in some females in semi-rare cases, and even rarer in males (Though it manifests in it's own